hkumar102/UnitOfWork.Service/README.md

 {
     var connectionString = "Your connection string";

     // TKey :- Primary column type for your identity tables, ex:- int,string,Guid.
 It is used for Audit purporse.
-In Future will create extension to configure without audit settings.
+In Future will create extension to configure audit settings.
     //YourDbContext :- DbContext.
     //SqlScriptContext:- This is the default ISqlScriptContext you can override and modify according to your need. services.RegisterUnitOfWork<TKey, YourDbContext, SqlScriptContext>(connectionString);

     //Register Unit Of Work with Query Handler Pattern
     // TKey :- Primary column type for your identity tables, ex:- int,string,Guid.
 It is used for Audit purporse.
-    // In Future will create extension to configure audit settings.
+In Future will create extension to configure audit settings.
     //YourDbContext :- DbContext.
     //SqlScriptContext:- This is the default ISqlScriptContext you can override and modify according to your need.
-    //TQueryHandlerAssemblyFromType :- Assembly in which all your IQueryHandler Defined so that it can add all the
-    //Handlers into DI pipeline automatically
+    //TQueryHandlerAssemblyFromType :- Assembly in which all your IQueryHandler Defined so that it can add all the Handlers into DI pipeline automatically services.RegisterUnitOfWork<TKey, YourDbContext, SqlScriptContext, TQueryHandlerAssemblyFromType>(connectionString);
-    services
-        .RegisterUnitOfWork<TKey, YourDbContext, SqlScriptContext, TQueryHandlerAssemblyFromType>(connectionString);
 }

 public class TestController: Controller{